luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

 Now re-try fast-parse

             key = .lexer.token.value
-            .statement = .parseDirect(key, StatementsDirect)
+            .specific = .parseDirect(key, StatementsDirect)

-            if no .statement
+            if no .specific

 Last possibilities are: `FunctionCall` or `AssignmentStatement` both start with a `VariableRef`: